MaksimKarnaukh/DatabaseSystems_project/README.md

 Our first challenge to overcome, was to write fast functions to save and load the data with the binary file.

-For the save to bunary file, We did this by using a lambda function on the dataframe which is quite fast, compared to a regular for loop.
+For the save to binary file, We did this by using a lambda function on the dataframe which is quite fast, compared to a regular for loop.
 We did a small benchmark and this is roughly 6 times faster.

 For the load from binary file, we did a slightly different approach.